msteffan/fundamentals/06_chapter/02_lesson.md

 ## What is an Array?

 An array is an ordered list of items, also known as **elements**, separated by commas and situated between brackets `[]`.
-Arrays can contain different types of elements, like `["red", 42, "gorilla", false]`, but we generally use arrays to deal with elements of the same type.
+Arrays can contain different types of elements, like <code>["red", 42, "gorilla", false]</code>, but we generally use arrays to deal with elements of the same type.

 ###Finding Elements in an Array